iqunet/tutorials/_posts/2024-7-23-power-quality.md

 **Wireless Current Waveform Sensor:** Positioned on one of the phases, this sensor captures high-speed snapshots (4kS/s) of the current waveform and its spectrum every 10 minutes.
-It delivers detailed insights into the time-domain and harmonic spectrum and helps to identify the various sources of distortion and intermittent spike events (such as the upstart of the compressor).
+It delivers detailed insights into the time-domain and frequency spectrum and helps to identify the various sources of distortion and intermittent spike events (such as the upstart of the compressor).

 <img src="{{ site.baseurl }}/assets/images/power-bridge.jpg"